rmcanany/SolidEdgeHousekeeper/README.md

 ## Presets

-Presets are a way to save any setup changes you make in the course of using the program.
+Presets are a way to capture any setup changes you make in the course of using the program.

 ![Tabs](My%20Project/media/presets.png)